 The best IT candidates for your company may or may not have a formal college degree – and that’s OK

 There are some professions – such as doctors and scientists – that require many years of schooling, and rightfully so.
 But what about industries where on-the-job training is far more relevant than hours spent in a classroom?
+What is the definition of conclusion in science?
 When looking for candidates such as these, does a degree really matter that much?

 We took a look at hundreds of IT positions we filled over the years, and talked to many fellow recruiters to get their opinions on the subject.
 Based on analysis and feedback from hiring managers, a clear answer started to take form.
 Many businesses will only interview candidates with a certain level of schooling.
 This is typically referenced as a “required BA or BS degree” and sets a minimum standard against which most recruiters will compare their candidates – but maybe they shouldn’t.

 An overwhelming number of job descriptions that require a BS or BA degree do not specify what type of a degree is requested.
 Not all degrees are created equally and not all may be relevant to the position.
 While recruiters shouldn’t waste anyone’s time, we have started to alter our approach based on what we’ve been seeing out in the field and shifts in the IT industry as a whole.

 For one thing, when position requirements include a degree and a certain number of years of relevant experience, we don’t hesitate to present the potential candidates who possess the latter but not the former.
 Why?
 Here are a few key reasons:

 #1 Real-world experience trumps classroom instruction

 When it comes to the field of technology, computer science degrees, even with specialization, still lack enough depth to encompass real-world solutions that an experienced engineer would be accustomed to delivering.
 For the vast majority of these candidates, the skills they learn on the job are far more valuable than the ones they’d learn in school.

 #2 An old degree might not be relevant